 Two juvenile Dunlin were below them, on the concrete shelving by the waves, running non stop, feeding frantically, and eventually the Turnstones descended to join them but still refrained from searching for food.

-Turnstones are very attractive birds in their summer plumage although one was already showing signs of its summer finery fading and commencing to acquire the drab plumage of winter.
+Turnstones are very attractive birds in their summer plumage although one was already showing signs of its summer finery fading and commencing to acquire the dull brown plumage of winter.
 I was close enough to them to see how frayed the edges of some of their breeding feathers had become.
 Still, despite the wear and tear to their plumage they continued to look very smart, almost exotic, as they stood on the concrete.
 It has been a good few days for Turnstones here at Farmoor with, by my estimation, at least eight individuals having passed through Farmoor recently.
-They are never here for long though, just a couple of days before they move on.
+They are never here for long though, just a couple of days at the most before they move on.

 Hopefully the wader passage will continue and other waders, not just Turnstones will arrive to cheer my therapeutic orbiting around Farmoor.
-Five newly fledged juvenile Swallows were perched stoically, heads into the wind, on a wire strut of one of the disused filter beds, awaiting their parents arrival with food.
+Five newly fledged juvenile Swallows were perched heads into the wind, on a wire strut of one of the disused filter beds, awaiting their parents arrival with food.